GRACE AND THE NEW COVENANT

 Lord, help us distinguish between the precious and the worthless in our day!

-The division of the one Body of Christ into a Gentile church that will remain in Heaven and a Jewish kingdom that will govern the earth.
+≻ The division of the one Body of Christ into a Gentile church that will remain in Heaven and a Jewish kingdom that will govern the earth.
 Not only is the two-kingdom teaching totally unscriptural, it also is very damaging in terms of biblical interpretation.
-If we envision a Jewish kingdom on earth and a Gentile kingdom in Heaven, then we have to explain the several statements of Paul that emphasize the oneness of the Body of Christ.
+If we envision a Jewish kingdom on earth and a Gentile kingdom in Heaven, then we must explain the multiple statements of Paul that emphasize the oneness of the Body of Christ.

-There then would have to be two olive trees, and this cannot be.
+There then would need to be two olive trees, and this cannot be.
 How could the Lord have two brides?
 Where does the new Jerusalem fit into this manmade scheme?

 The idea of a Jewish kingdom on earth and a Gentile kingdom in Heaven is pure mythology.
 Jeremiah and the other Prophets would feel badly because they were not permitted to enter the fullness of glory that today is in Heaven.
 So would the Apostle Paul.